intel/dffml/docs/arch/alice/discussion/0023/reply_0019.md

     - They are looking at state: https://github.com/hyperledger/transact-rfcs/pull/12
 - Hyperledger Supply Chain SIG
   - Somehow engage as users or members.
 Cross with OpenSSF streams to work on blockchain supply chain security.
+  - This is criticial because blockchains and DIDs easily translate into our open source ecosystem as a whole being a polyrepo development environment.
+Think grafting = forks.
+Central Comms = Blockchain (where do I find the chat server? is the chat server blockchain based? maybe?).